 The Worker Protection Standard (WPS) is an EPA regulation designed to protect agricultural workers.
-The WPS contains specific requirements for protective equipment, restricted-entry times following pesticide applications, safety training and other elements to prevent poisoning and injury from pesticides among agricultural workers.
+It contains requirements for protective equipment, restricted-entry times following pesticide applications, safety training, and other elements to prevent poisoning and injury from pesticides.

 Who is protected by the Worker Protection Standard?

 If you are a Pesticide Handler or Agricultural Worker on a farm, or if you work in a forest, nursery, or greenhouse that produces agricultural plants, then you are protected under the Worker Protection Standard.
 Below are some tips and resources to help you comply with the rules and stay safe on the job.

 WPS tips for employers and employees:

 - Always read and follow the label directions carefully.

 - Pesticide product labels include specific instructions for protecting workers.
 Look for the "Agricultural Use Requirements" under "Directions for Use."

 - Some labels will require that you wait a certain amount of time after you apply a pesticide before re-entering the area.
 Check for a Restricted Entry Interval (REI).

 - Employers are required to provide their employees with personal protective equipment (PPE) that is appropriate for the job.
 Make sure you inspect your PPE every time you use it for leaks or tears.